 Cagban Beach (jetty port)

 You can see all the beaches of the island during an island hopping tour.
 I cannot guarantee that you’ll be allowed to make stopovers and some boatmen might charge additional fees.
-As already mentioned, some of these beaches are exclusive to resorts and you would have to rely on your camera’s zoom capabilities for a good photo.
+Some of these beaches are exclusive to resorts and you would have to appreciate them from a distance..

 Which is your favorite among the 13 Boracay Island beaches?
 Mine’s definitely Puka and White Beach, they’re two sides of the same coin, so to speak.
 See you at the beach!